Rynox

 Rynox is a 1932 British crime film directed by Michael Powell and starring Stewart Rome, John Longden and Dorothy Boyd.
 Rynox was adapted from a 1930 novel by popular thriller writer of the day Philip MacDonald.
 It was made at Walton Studios outside London and was a second feature.

 For many years Rynox was believed to be among the lost films of Powell's 1931–1936 quota quickie period; however an original print was found in 1990 in the vaults of Pinewood Studios and was subsequently transferred and restored by the BFI National Archive.

 Plot summary

 Wealthy businessman F.X.
-Benedik (Rome), head of the Rynox company, claims to have been receiving threats from a mysterious stranger named Boswell Marsh.
+Benedik, head of the Rynox company, claims to have been receiving threats from a mysterious stranger named Boswell Marsh.
 Benedik is subsequently found murdered and the hunt is on for the elusive Marsh.

-Benedik's son Tony (Longden) takes over the running of the business and tries to find some lead on Marsh, and why he should have borne a murderous grudge against Benedik Senior.
-His investigations lead him to the unexpected finding that Marsh never existed.
+Benedik's son Tony takes over the running of the business and tries to find some lead on Marsh, and why he should have borne a murderous grudge against Benedik Senior.
+But a would-be blackmailer reveals that Marsh never existed.

-After discovering that he was terminally ill, his father had committed suicide, having staged the elaborate deception about the non-existent Marsh in an attempt to cover the fact that he intended to take his own life.
+After discovering that he was terminally ill, his father had committed suicide, having staged the elaborate deception about the non-existent Marsh in an attempt to cover the fact that he intended to take his own life, which would have voided the life insurance payout that rescues Rynox.